leoleoasd/homepage/_pages/about.md

   - /about.html
 ---

-** This site is still under construction, and some information is directly from the site template. **

 Hi! 👋🏻 I'm Yuxuan (Leo) Lu, a senior undergraduate student at Beijing University of Technology.
 I'm currently working as an AI Intern at a joint program between LinkedIn & Microsoft Research Asia.
 My research interest includes Machine Reading Comprehension(MRC), Knowledge Graph Embedding (KGE) and general Natural Language Processing.
 I've worked as an intern research assistant at [THUNLP](https://nlp.csai.tsinghua.edu.cn/) lab, supervised by [Zhiyuan Liu(刘知远)](http://nlp.csai.tsinghua.edu.cn/~lzy/).

 Education